nehalineogi/azure-cross-solution-network-architectures/apim/README-firewall.md

 # Azure API Management (APIM) with NVA/Azure firewall

-This architecture demonstrates the connectivity architecture and traffic flows to API Management (APIM) endpoints using Azure firewall/NVA.
+This architecture demonstrates the connectivity architecture and traffic flows to and from API Management (APIM) endpoints when there is an Azure firewall/NVA(Network Virtual Appliance) in the design.
 APIM can be deployed in various modes.
 The diagram shows APIM in External Mode and Azure firewall/NVA in the desgin.
+Main consideration for this design is that When firewall or NVA is deployed in conjuction with APIM assymetric routing issue occurs for the return traffic when a APIM subnet has a default route(0/0) going to the firewall's private IP address.

 # Azure Documentation links